Amazon Signature Version 4 for API requests - Amazon Identity and Access Management

 Important

-If you use an Amazon SDKs (see Sample Code and Libraries) or Amazon command line (CLI) tool to send API requests to Amazon, you can skip this section because the SDK and CLI clients authenticate your requests by using the access keys that you provide.
+If you use an Amazon SDK (see Sample Code and Libraries) or Amazon Command Line Interface (Amazon CLI) tool to send API requests to Amazon, you can skip the signature process, as the SDK and CLI clients authenticate your requests by using the access keys that you provide.
 Unless you have a good reason not to, we recommend that you always use an SDK or the CLI.

-In Regions that support multiple signature versions, manually signing requests mean you must specify which signature version is used.
+In Regions that support multiple signature versions, manually signing requests means you must specify which signature version to use.
 When you supply requests to Multi-Region Access Points, SDKs and the CLI automatically switch to using Signature Version 4A without additional configuration.

-• For signing key, the diagram shows series of calculations, where result of each step you feed into the next step.
+2. The signing key is a series of calculations, with the result of each step fed into the next.
 The final step is the signing key.

 When to sign requests